 The Company's independently administered self-insurance program provides health insurance coverage for employees and their dependents on a cost-reimbursement basis.
 Under the program, the Company is obligated for claims payments.
-A stop loss insurance contract executed with an insurance carrier covers claims in excess of \$35,000 per covered individual and \$769,913 in the aggregate per year.
-During the years ended October 31, 1999, 1998 and 1997, total claims expense of \$837,488, \$725,535 and \$872,582, respectively, was incurred, which represents claims processed and an estimate for claims incurred but not reported.
+A stop loss insurance contract executed with an insurance carrier covers claims in excess of \$35,000 per covered individual and \$813,716 in the aggregate per year.
+During the years ended October 31, 2000, 1999 and 1998, total claims expense of \$925,347, \$837,488 and \$725,535, respectively, was incurred, which represents claims processed and an estimate for claims incurred but not reported.
+Effective January 1, 2001, the Company will no longer independently administer the health insurance coverage, but will contract for insurance coverage with a third-party administrator.

 Effective January 1, 1994, the Company adopted a 401(k) retirement savings plan.
 To become eligible for the plan, an employee must complete six months of service and be at least 21 years of age.
-The plan allows participants to contribute through salary reduction up to 7 percent of their annual compensation on a pretax basis during the 1999 and 1998 fiscal years and up to 6 percent of their annual compensation on a pretax basis during the 1997 fiscal year.
+The plan allows participants to contribute through salary reduction up to 7 percent of their annual compensation on a pretax basis.
 Company matching contributions are two dollars for every one dollar contributed by an employee up to 4 percent of the employees' annual compensation.
-The Company made matching contributions to the plan of \$365,887, \$353,096 and \$313,365 for the years ended October 31, 1999, 1998 and 1997, respectively.
+The Company made matching contributions to the plan of \$406,934, \$365,887 and \$353,096 for the years ended October 31, 2000, 1999 and 1998, respectively.

 The Company and its previously sole stockholder adopted on March 1, 1996 a stock incentive plan which is called the Optical Cable Corporation 1996 Stock Incentive Plan (the "Plan").
 The Plan is intended to provide a means for employees to increase their personal financial interest in the Company, thereby stimulating the efforts of these employees and strengthening their desire to remain with the Company through the use of stock incentives.
-The Company has reserved 4,000,000 shares of common stock for issuance pursuant to incentive awards under the Plan.
-At October 31, 1999, there were 3,528,150 additional shares available for grant under the Plan.
-Although not required under the Plan, stock options granted to date have been granted at not less than fair market value on the date of grant.
+The Company has reserved 6,000,000 shares of common stock for issuance pursuant to incentive awards under the Plan.
+At October 31, 2000, there were 5,571,001 additional shares available for grant under the Plan.
+Although not required under the Plan stock options granted to date have been granted at not less than fair market value on the date of grant.
 The options have terms ranging from 8.75 to 10 years and vest 25 percent after two years, 50 percent after three years, 75 percent after four years and 100 percent after five years.